 Bottom line, there’s never been a better time to know your customer.
 Digital transformation has been accelerated out of necessity and has created the expectation of people that they will have digital experiences that are relevant, convenient, easy, meaningful, and valuable to them right now.
 And that requires additional diligence with regard to how personal data is captured, curated, managed, and utilized to serve the customer in a more personal and relevant way along the buyer journey.

-This was an incredible webinar that we had to pleasure to host.
-We were joined by Carlos Melvin from Starbucks, Sheila Colclasure from IPG Kinesso, and Michele Fitzpatrick from Acxiom.
+In this episode of the CRMC Webinar Series hosted by The Wise Marketer, we were joined by Carlos Melvin from Starbucks, Sheila Colclasure from IPG Kinesso, and Michele Fitzpatrick from Acxiom.
 We discussed all the things above and ultimately share practical ideas for engaging with the post-pandemic consumer while — most importantly — keeping data trust at center focus.
 Fill out the form below to watch it on demand.

 “By submitting this form, you are giving Wise Marketer Group the right to send you further communications and reports.
 We respect your space and will only send you quality mailings.
 The option to opt-out will always be available on emails.
 Thank you.”